-Behavior that is motivated in whole or in part by hatred against a victim because of their membership (or perceived membership) in a certain social group or race is prohibited.
-Examples of such groups can include, and are almost exclusively limited to: sex, ethnicity, disability, language, nationality, physical appearance, religion, gender identity or sexual orientation.
+Behavior that is prejudice in favor or against a particular person or group, and/or behavior that is motivated in whole or in part by hatred against a victim because of their membership (or perceived membership) in a certain social group or race is prohibited.
+Examples of such groups can include, and are almost exclusively limited to: sex, ethnicity, disability, language, nationality, physical appearance, religion, veteran status, gender identity or sexual orientation.